NGEET/fates-users-guide/docs/source/index.rst

 .. toctree::
    :maxdepth: 1

+   tutorials
    user/users-guide
    developer/developer-guide

-Each major section follows a common structure of four sections:
+Each major section follows a common structure of three sections:

-- Tutorials: Detailed walk-throughs explaining each step
 - How-to: Straight forward recipes for common tasks
 - Overview: Narrative discussions of the concepts
 - Reference: Description of specific code procedures and routines